-My research also involves the rational development of probes that selectively target Hsp90 networks, which are present as multi-chaperone complexes in cancer cells and play a critical role in the development of cancer and potentially other diseases.
-One of the aims of my project is to develop fluorescent probes that target oncogenic Hsp90 networks and can be used for intraoperative visualization of cancer cells during surgical procedures.
-Since, surgical removal of operable tumors remains the gold standard care in the treatment of many tumors, a method for the detection of the extent of malignancy is key for an optimal surgical outcome and to reduce surgery related complications.
+My research also involves the rational development of compounds that selectively target aberrant HSP90 networks, which are present as multi-chaperone complexes in cancer cells and play a critical role in the development of cancer and potentially other diseases.
+One of the aims of my project is to develop fluorescent probes that target these oncogenic HSP90 networks and can be used for intraoperative visualization of cancer cells during surgical procedures.
+Since surgical removal of operable tumors remains the gold standard of care in the treatment of many tumors, a method for the detection of the extent of malignancy is key for an optimal surgical outcome and to reduce surgery-related complications.